somleng/somleng-project/README.md

 The Somleng Project is a collection of open source tools which provide a full-stack cloud communications platform.
 The goal of the project is to break down the economic and accessibility barriers to communications.
 Read more about Somleng on our website at [somleng.org](https://www.somleng.org).

-## Vision

-A world where communications is accessible to everyone.
+Our vision is a world where communications is accessible to everyone.

-## Mission

-To empower customer engagement by making communications more accessible, more affordable and more transparent.

 ## How can I use it?